Françoise d'Aubigné, Marquise de Maintenon: Political influence

 Historians have often remarked upon Madame de Maintenon's political influence, which was considerable.
 She was regarded as the next most powerful person after the king, considered the equivalent of a prime minister after 1700.
 Without an official position as queen, she was more easily approached by those wishing to have an audience with the king.
 However, her judgment wasn't infallible and some mistakes were undoubtedly made; replacing the military commander Nicolas Catinat by the Duke of Villeroi in 1701 may be attributed to her, but certainly not the Spanish Succession.

 As a strongly religious person, Madame de Maintenon had a strong influence on her husband, who no longer had open mistresses and banned operas during Lent.
 Some have accused her of responsibility for the revocation of the Edict of Nantes and for the dragonnades, but recent investigations have shown that she opposed the cruelties of the dragonnades, though she was pleased with the conversions they produced.
 She told her confessor that in view of her own Protestant upbringing, she feared that a plea for tolerance on behalf of the Huguenots might lead her enemies to claim that she was still a secret Protestant.
-In 1692, Innocent XII granted her the right of visitation over all the convents in France.
-Unlike what others believed, Madame de Maintenon mainly used her power for personal patronage, for example in the frequent economical assistance she gave to her brother Charles, the comte d'Aubigné.
+In 1692, Pope Innocent XII granted her the right of visitation over all the convents in France.
+Unlike what others believed, Madame de Maintenon mainly used her power for personal patronage- for example, in the frequent economical assistance she gave to her brother Charles d'Aubigné, Comte d'Aubigné.
 In the latter years of her life, she encouraged her husband to promote her previous charges, the children of the king by Madame de Montespan, to high positions at court intermediate between the prince and princesses du sang and the peers of the realm.